-- (1) any conflict between the private interests of the faculty member and the public interests of the University, or the State of Florida, including conflicts of interest specified under Florida Statutes; or - (2) any activity which interferes with the full performance of the faculty member's professional or institutional responsibilities or obligations. - (c) "Relatives" are individuals related to each other in the following ways, whether by blood, adoption, marriage (in-laws/step), or other legal action: spouses, parents, grandparents, children, grandchildren, siblings, aunts/uncles, or nieces/nephews. - 19.3 Conflicts of Interest Prohibited.
-Conflicts of interest, including those arising from University or outside activities, are prohibited.
+(g) "Relatives" are individuals related to each other in the following ways, whether by blood, adoption, marriage (in-laws/step), or other legal action: spouses, parents, grandparents, children, grandchildren, siblings, aunts/uncles, or nieces/nephews.

+19.3 Conflicts of interest, including those arising from University or outside activities, must be resolved or managed to mitigate the conflict of interest.
 Faculty members are responsible for resolving such conflicts of interest, working in conjunction with their supervisors and other University officials.